fclaerho/buildstack/README.md

   * develop [-U]: [un]install locally in development mode
   * install [-U,-i]: [un]install locally or [un]provision inventory

-See `sc --help` for the full list of options.
+See `bs --help` for the full list of options.

 ### EXAMPLE